-It’s your responsibility to contact the office straight away if:
+Tell the office dealing with your benefit straight away if:

-- you think you’ve been overpaid
+- you think you’re being overpaid

 - your circumstances change

-When the benefit office contact you
+When the benefit office will contact you

-You might get a letter to let you know that you’ve been overpaid.
+You’ll get a letter to let you know that you’ve been overpaid.

 Housing Benefit paid directly to your landlord